1 Wall Street: Post-renovation and sales struggles

 Meanwhile, Macklowe received a $300 million inventory loan for the building in October 2023 after sales underperformed expectations.
 At the time, there were 479 unsold units out of 566 total apartments, and the project had cost $2.9 billion to date.
 Sales remained lower than expected; by February 2024, only about 100 apartments had been sold.
-Asian investors comprised about half of the condominium owners by that year, but such sales were slowing down due to new export controls in China.
-Industry experts consulted by The Real Deal cited two other reasons for the lagging sales: the condos were overpriced compared to similar units nearby, and there was a general oversupply of vacant residential units in the Financial District.
-Macklowe replaced the sales agents from Compass, Inc., in May 2024 with two brokers from Macklowe Properties.
+Asian investors comprised about half of the condominium owners by that year, but such sales were slowing down due to new foreign exchange controls in China.
+Industry experts cited two other reasons for the lagging sales: Condos were overpriced compared to similar units nearby, and there was a general oversupply of vacant residential units in the Financial District.Macklowe replaced the sales agents from Compass, Inc., in May 2024 with two brokers from Macklowe Properties.
 By November 2024, the New York Post said sales of 1 Wall Street condominiums had been "a bust", noting Macklowe had closed on only 112 of the 566 units after four years of sales.
-The total sales amount of $230 million represented just 14% of Macklowe's projected $1.7 billion sellout not including a triplex penthouse which had not yet been marketed.
+The total sales amount of $230 million represented just 14% of Macklowe's projected $1.7 billion sellout, not including a triplex penthouse which had not yet been marketed.
 A majority of the sales were identified through official Automated City Register Information System records to have been bought by Asian and Russian buyers, primarily as investment properties with many of the sold units back on the market for rent.